iifl-logo

 Arbitration Matter - M/s NAKS Creators and M/s Anant Solutions

-The Company has terminated the contract with its erstwhile Licensee M/s Naks Creators as per terms of the License agreements.
+The contract with its erstwhile Licensee M/ s Naks Creators has been terminated as per terms of the License agreements.
 Subsequently, Company has awarded the Contract for Lease of Advertisement space to another Company at a much higher price.
-Pursuant to the termination of Contract, M/s Naks Creators have filed and application in Honble Delhi High Court, who in turn have directed for settlement of matter by means of Arbitration, a method prescribed under the Contract.
+Pursuant to the termination of Contract, M/ s Naks Creators have filed and application in Honble Delhi High Court, who in turn have directed for settlement of matter by means of Arbitration, a method prescribed under the Contract.
 On April 12, 2023 hearing have been completed and both parties have submitted their claims and counter claims.

 On a limited appeal filed by NTBCL against the direction to make a deposit, the Honble Delhi High Court vide order dated April 12, 2023 (Arb.
 A (COMM) 8 of 2023) granted an interim stay in favour of NTBCL.
 The next date of hearing is October 16, 2023.